-The financial statements of the Bank for 2022 include the financial statements of Vista Bank SA for the year ended December 31, 2022.
+The financial statements of the Bank for 2023 include the operating results of Vista Bank SA for the 12-month period from January 1, 2023 to December 31, 2023.

 The Group has prepared the first set of consolidated financial statements at December 31, 2021 following the acquisition of Credit Agricole Romania SA on September 16, 2021.